by Hitman 44077, partially adapted from Crisis on Infinite Earths #9 by Marv Wolfman and George Pérez

 The two speedsters walked inside where Harbinger awaited contact with their forces.
 “I’m sure it worked,” she said.

-On another frequency, specially tuned to the JLA communication devices, Superman of Earth-One spoke.
-“Superman here.
+On another frequency, specially tuned to the JLA communication devices, Superman of Earth-One spoke to report on Earth-S. “Superman here.
 The Justice League, Metal Men, and others have arrived in Fawcett City.
 I’ve been able to determine with my x-ray vision that the Marvel Family is safe, although held in captivity.
 Martian Manhunter is leading a sub-squad specially equipped to deal with the menaces surrounding the Marvels.”

 “That’s a relief,” Jay said.
 “I just hope that they keep safe.”